wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 Shortcuts can be created within Microsoft's various SQL data warehouses, lakehouses, KQL databases, etc.

 PROTIP: By themselves, Shortcuts don't "unify data across domains".
 People do that by actively managing a "unified namespace" of Shortcuts across the entire enterprise.
-That's hard work that requires executive and worker support across departments and geographies.
+That's hard work requiring both executive and worker support across departments and geographies.
 Thus the "Chief Data Officer" (CDO).

 <hr />